thinus-k2/testGitHub/testMD.md

 # Part 2: K2 OAuth setup

-To use OAuth in K2, you will need to setup and OAuth resource, but before we do that, we need to define a OAuth Resource Type for the OAuth Resource.
+To use OAuth in K2, you will need to setup and OAuth resource in K2, but before you do that, you need to define a OAuth Resource Type for the OAuth Resource.

 For OAuth ResourceType reference: https://help.k2.com/onlinehelp/Platform/UserGuide/June/default.htm#K2-Management-Site/Authentication/ResourceTypes.htm%3FTocPath%3DAdminister%7CK2%2520Management%7CAuthentication%7COAuth%7C_____1